 Data analysis

 Collisions at the Large Hadron Collider (LHC) generate particles that decay into complex shapes or other particles.
-The LHC instruments record the passage of each particle as a series of electronic signals and send the data to the CERN Data Centre for digital reconstruction: the reports are stored as a collision event.
+The LHC instruments record the passage of each particle as a series of electronic signals and send the data to the CERN Data Center for digital reconstruction: the reports are stored as a collision event.